gao-hongnan/PeekingDuck-projects/docs/exercise_counter.md

 </div>

-## Push-Up Counter Logic
+## Push-Up Counter

 The aim of this project is to build an exercise counter that can be used to detect push-ups, and more generic exercises in future iterations.
-Some content below are referenced from [PeekingDuck's Tutorial](https://peekingduck.readthedocs.io/en/stable/tutorials/03_custom_nodes.html#recipe-2-keypoints-count-hand-waves)
+Some content below are referenced from [PeekingDuck's Tutorial](https://peekingduck.readthedocs.io/en/stable/tutorials/03_custom_nodes.html#recipe-2-keypoints-count-hand-waves).

 The main model is **MoveNet**, which outputs seventeen keypoints for the person corresponding to the different body parts as documented here[^movenet_keypoints_id].
 Each keypoint is a pair of $(x, y)$ coordinates, where $x$ and $y$ are real numbers ranging from $0.0$ to $1.0$ (using relative coordinates[^coordinate_systems]).